collinjackson/flutter_native_label/README.md

 # flutter_native_label

 Flutter plugin wrapping `UILabel` on iOS.
+This is a workaround for flutter/flutter#28894.

 Other platforms are not supported.